DuncanCragg/OnexOS/README.md

 another city made by a different group of folk, and like it, share its link with the other families in the chat room.
 Then if everyone in each city agrees, you can all co-create a highway through the hills to link the two cities up in each direction.

-### Who owns what and where?

-Everything you build stays owned by you, on your own device.
-You get to decide who can see or who can change your stuff: your objects can be set up to be seen only by your family or by the public.
-You can set up a family photo wall, or a message board or to-do list in a virtual family room, that are all shared just over the family WiFi.
-You can share objects or link objects together directly between your family's devices.
-There's no account set-up, and no adverts (unless someone creates a billboard somewhere!).
-You can all just jump in and start co-creating!

 ### How's it going?